 But too late for Camille: “You have [told me], but now I’m the empty one.”
 If true, Camille’s early projection turned to introjection: internalizing Stéphane’s indifference.
 Perhaps now she can know him better yet.
 But to what end?
 For a cynical dance of two empty vessels?
 This renders Camille’s seeming serenity a Pyrrhic victory, covering an abysmal defeat.
 She has met his “no entry” with her “Exit,” showing him to the door, bidding “good luck.”
 But has Stéphane’s cold heart truly hollowed Camille’s?

 They meet one last time at the café, after Lachaume’s death.
 “You loved him?” she asks Stéphane.
-“The only person I did, I’ve long thought,” he answers, coming as close as ever to express his love for her.
+“The only person I did, I’ve long thought,” he answers, coming as close as ever to expressing his love for her.
 Their tender farewell kiss breaks my heart.
 Camille’s last longing look at Stéphane, her eyes taming tears, reveals her heart: never truly hollowed, and as warm, but sadder still – for him, for her, and maybe for the world, as Stéphane lingers in the lonely glass cage of his heart.

 Epilogue: Through a glass darkly

-One day, when [the wicked hobgoblin] was in a merry mood, he made a looking-glass which had the power of making everything good or beautiful that was reflected in it almost shrink to nothing, while everything that was worthless and bad looked increased in size and worse than ever… All who went to the demon’s school—for he kept a school—talked everywhere of the wonders they had seen, and declared that people could now, for the first time, see what the world and mankind were really like… They carried the glass about everywhere, till at last there was not a land nor a people who had not been looked at through this distorted mirror… The higher they flew the more slippery the glass became, and they could scarcely hold it, till at last it slipped from their hands, fell to the earth, and was broken into millions of pieces.
+They carried the glass about everywhere, till at last there was not a land nor a people who had not been looked at through this distorted mirror… The higher they flew the more slippery the glass became, and they could scarcely hold it, till at last it slipped from their hands, fell to the earth, and was broken into millions of pieces.
 But now the looking-glass caused more unhappiness than ever, for some of the fragments were not so large as a grain of sand, and they flew about the world into every country.
 When one of these tiny atoms flew into a person’s eye, it stuck there unknown to him, and from that moment he saw everything through a distorted medium, or could see only the worst side of what he looked at, for even the smallest fragment retained the same power which had belonged to the whole mirror.
 Some few persons even got a fragment of the looking-glass in their hearts, and this was very terrible, for their hearts became cold like a lump of ice.

 It may be no accident that Hans Christian Andersen’s The Snow Queen was published on 21 December 1844, the longest night.
 Few fairytales capture so well the allure of the dark glass, of seeing people as bad, or as instruments, or else as dangerously naïve, the authors of, well, fairytales.
 Such is Gerda’s journey to find her dearest friend Kai and remove the splinters of the troll-mirror that got into his heart and eyes, that made him cruel, and susceptible to the Snow Queen’s cold charms.

-Both, I suspect, also wanted something bigger than the other, to vindicate their worldview, and thus their way of life.
+Both, I suspect, also wanted something bigger than the other: they also wanted to vindicate their worldview, and thus their way of life.
 Stéphane may have wanted to destroy Camille’s naïve hope; Camille wanted to confirm her hopeful life of the heart.
 Both failed, partly because they traded places.
 The film subtly knit Camille’s art and Stéphane’s craft.
 She tried to fix him, while he played her like a fiddle.
 But both went about it true to their nature: Camille tried to fix Stéphane in the passionate way she plays; he was playing her strategically.

 Through the indelible scars of unrequited love, Camille learned, the hard way, that there’s no romantic repair without mutual resolve; you cannot be fixed by someone else’s hands, only, ultimately, your own.
-Stéphane didn’t want to be fixed until he realized that he might, but by then it was too late.
+Stéphane didn’t want to be fixed until he realized that he might, but by then, it was too late.
 Some things cannot be repaired.

 And what of Camille?
-Jacques Derrida, in his own post card, once wrote, “The wound can have (should only have) just one proper name.
+Jacques Derrida, in his own postcard, once wrote, “The wound can have (should only have) just one proper name.
 I recognize that I love — you — by this: you leave in me a wound I do not want to replace.”
 I don’t think Camille would want to replace the wound that is Stéphane.
 And I doubt she can ever erase him, nor wants to if she could.

-Finally, having learned new lessons in love, Camille can turn to what she does best: let her heart drive her quest for seeing, and creating, beauty that moves others’.
+Finally, having learned new lessons in love, Camille can turn to what she does best: let her heart drive her quest for seeing and creating beauty that moves others’.
 She has that, literally, in her hands.

 Fear and hope: Love’s lost but life’s not.
 Camille and I will never forget our Stéphane but we can try to forgive him, and ourselves – for falling for him, for failing him, for playing for him, for being played by him.